tunisch/tooth-detection-part1/README.md

 ## 📚 Documentation

-See the [YOLOv5 Docs](https://docs.ultralytics.com/yolov5/) for full documentation on training, testing, and deployment.
+See See below for detailed information on setup, training, testing, and usage.
 See below for quickstart examples.

 <details open>
 <summary>Install</summary>